All postsPost

 Two habits cover about 90% of course courtesy:

-- If a group behind you is faster, step aside at a tee box and wave them through.
-Totally normal.
+• If the group behind is faster, step aside at a tee box and wave them through.
+Totally normal, nobody minds.

-- If you lose a ball, look for 30 seconds and then drop one.
-Don't go hunting.
+• If you lose a ball, look for 30 seconds then drop one and move on.
 The people behind you will quietly love you for it.

-That's it.
+That's genuinely it.
 You now know more etiquette than most beginners.

 7. Going alone is completely normal

-8. Play from the forward tees if you're still nervous
+8. Play the forward tees if you're still nervous

-The forward (usually red) tees are made for exactly this.
-Shorter holes, more reachable greens, more pars, less anxiety.
-Nobody outside your own head cares what tee you played from.
+The forward tees (usually the reds) are made for exactly this.
+Shorter holes, greens you can actually reach, more pars, less anxiety.
+Nobody outside your own head cares what tee you played off.

 That's the whole move

-Twilight slot, par-3 or 9-hole course, GolfNow, pro shop phone call if you're unsure.
-You could honestly do this tonight.
-The barriers you're worried about are mostly in your head.
+Twilight slot, par-3 or 9-hole course, GolfNow, a quick pro shop phone call if you're unsure.
+You could honestly go and do this tonight, because the barriers you're worried about are mostly in your head.

-The only rule you really need to remember: don't hunt for lost balls, and wave faster groups through.
-Everything else you'll figure out by your fifth round.
+The only rule you really need to remember: don't go hunting for lost balls, and wave faster groups through.
+The rest you'll have figured out by your fifth round.

 Originally a comment on r/golf.
 Worth a scroll if you want the source.